michelangelorossi/michelangelorossi.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor at Télécom Paris, Institut Polytechnique de Paris.
+I am also a CESifo Research Network Affiliate.

 I work primarely on Industrial Organization, with a specific focus on Digital Markets and Platforms.